LightAndLight/leeft/GRIN_NOTES.md

 Why is Program a constructor for Exp?
 It should be its own type.
 Those datatypes should mimic the abstract syntax from the paper.

+Variables in your language need to be fetched from